-Find Accredited EMT Classes in Rhode Island Today
+Find Accredited EMT Training in Rhode Island Today

-Step 2: Sign up for, and complete, an accredited EMT course in RI
+Step 2: Take and Complete Approved EMT Classes in RI

 Rhode Island Department of Health Approved EMT Programs in RI

-Below we list out all the approved EMT classes in Rhode Island.
-All courses must be approved by the RI Dept. of Health.
+Below we list out all the approved EMT classes in Rhode Island arranged by city.
+All courses are approved by the RI Dept. of Health.

 Ozga EMS Training 1395 Atwood Avenue